Daargajedan/6i.menus/README.md

   // Can be overwritten by open
-  showNavBar    : true,     // Show navbar on top of menu showBtnBar    : true,     // Show close button on the bottom of the menu, always true when style = dialog showCloseBtn  : true,     // Doesnt work with dialog style
+  showNavBar    : true,     // Show navbar on top of menu showBtnBar    : true,     // Show close button on the bottom of the menu, always true when style = dialog showCloseBtn  : true,     // Doesn't work with dialog style

   // Default data
   title         : 'Here a starting title', // A menu